t1st3-deprecate/xmlrpc-message-umd/README.md

 About
 ---

-`xmlrpc-message-umd` is a Javascript XMLRPC message builder.
+`xmlrpc-message-umd` is an XMLRPC message builder, written in Javascript.

-This module only provides a message builder; it does not make any request by itself.
-Basically, it is just a small set of utils that create a correct "ready-to-be-sent" XMLRPC string.
+This module only provides a string builder; it does not make any HTTP request by itself.
+Basically, it is just a small set of utils that create a valid "ready-to-be-sent" XMLRPC string, also meaning it works with any HTTP request module.